"Your Remote Control Mower Experts!"

-Robot Lawn Mowers & Problems Associated with Slope Mowing
+Remote Control Lawn Mowers & Problems Associated with Slope Mowing

-The popular zero-turn mowers today are typically rated to safely handle 20 degree slopes without risking an accident.
-By using a robotic remote control lawn mower, these problems are solved.
+The popular zero-turn mowers today are typically rated to safely handle 10-20 degree slopes without risking an accident.
+By using a remote control lawn mower, these problems are solved.
 A professional lawn care provider has to equip 6 or 8 of his men equipped with weed eaters when it comes time to maintain a slope that is too steep to drive his equipment on.
 This lowers the productivity by stopping the wheels from turning on his fleet of hi-end power equipment.
 This has always been a hindrance for landscaper service experts as well as maintenance supervisors on the state DOT (Department of Transportation) and local county maintenance crews.
 With OSHA government officials raising the bar on safety regulations, particularly for the DOT guys, slopes over 30 degrees are being left unattended along portions of our nation's highways and other government owned properties.
-Some states are now awarding regional to local lawn service professionals to maintain overpasses in 500 mile increments.
-Parks and recreation facilities are among some other properties affected by the new safety regulations.
+Some states are now awarding regional contracts to local lawn service professionals to maintain overpasses in 500 mile increments.
+Parks and recreation facilities are among some other properties affected by these safety regulations.
 With all the reigns being tightened on safety standards, a robotic lawn mower is even more practical than ever before.

-The Robotic Remote Control Lawn Mower Solution
+The R/C Slope Mower Solution

 New Albany, MS | 1-(662)266-7256